d3tourrr/nomi-discord/README.md

-> ⚠️ This document is intentionally terse and is intented for a somewhat technical audience.
-Other solutions and guides for achieving this functionality are available.
-You are responsible for the things your companions do and say.
-You may also wish to reconsider exposing a companion with whom you have an emotional connection to a broad audience.
-Make good choices!

 # Nomi-Discord Integration

 [Nomi](https://nomi.ai) is a platform that offers AI companions for human users to chat with.
 They have opened v1 of their [API](https://api.nomi.ai/docs/) which enables Nomi chatting that occurs outside of the Nomi app or website.
 This Discord bot allows you to invite a Nomi to Discord to chat with people there.